 It is mostly safe for women to travel to Thessaloniki.
-Just following common sense and applying basic precaution measures (not walking around in the dark, in empty streets, not finding yourself alone with strange men) should ensure that your travel goes without any incidents.
+Just follow common sense and applying basic precaution measures (not walking around in the dark, in empty streets, not finding yourself alone with strange men) should ensure that your travel goes without any incidents.

 So...
 How Safe Is Thessaloniki Really?

-Even though, like most cities in Greece, Thessaloniki is very safe, there are some dangers and bad neighborhoods to avoid.
+Even though like most cities in Greece, Thessaloniki is very safe, there are some dangers and bad neighborhoods to avoid.

 Thessaloniki is very welcoming towards its tourists and risks that are listed here are unlikely to happen, and even more so to tourists, but they shouldn’t be ruled out due to the serious economic crisis Greece has been in.

-Some of the bad neighborhoods that tourists shouldn’t roam around are the portion of Center of Thessaloniki from Egnatia Street to Ano Poli (especially near Kamara and Aristotle University due to the crime level), and Western Thessaloniki suburbs like Menemeni, Evosmos, Dendropotamos.
+Some of the bad neighborhoods that tourists shouldn’t roam around are the portion of the Center of Thessaloniki from Egnatia Street to Ano Poli (especially near Kamara and Aristotle University due to the crime level), and Western Thessaloniki suburbs like Menemeni, Evosmos, Dendropotamos.

 The nearby Lahanokipoi is the area near the bus station which is probably the worst and most dangerous of all.